• Skip to primary navigation

 • Cover the lasagna with parchment paper or foil while it's baking so it doesn't dry out.

-• Once the lasagna has finished baking, let it set up for 10-15 minutes.
-It will be easier to cut into pieces when it's not boiling hot.
-If you try to cut it when it first comes out of the oven, it will turn into a pile of pasta rather than a slice with lots of layers.
+• Once the lasagna has finished baking, let it set up for 10-15 minutes before cutting it.
+If you try to cut it when it first comes out of the oven, the layers won't stay together.

 A piece of lasagna next to broccoli on a white plate on a rustic background.